Iz21/Elk_Project/README.md

 `Filebeat` `Metricbeat`

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.

 https://github.com/Iz21/Elk_Project/blob/main/Ansible/Metricbeat-playbook.yml